About FLUX

 - Mikko Niemelä, Professor, University of Turku

-- Touko Niinimäki, Equality and non-discrimination specialist The Finnish National Youth Council Allianssi
+- Anna Munsterhjelm, Chief Executive, The Finnish National Youth Council Allianssi

 Demographic Changes – Causes, Consequences and Solutions (DEMOGRAPHY)